Invariants & Semi-Invariants

 Alice and Bob play a game where, taking turns, each of them puts a stone in one of the squares of an \(8 \times 8\) chessboard.
 A player loses if they create an “L”-shape of three stones.
 What is a winning strategy?

 There are 2000 white balls in a box.
 There are also unlimited supplies of white, blue, and orange balls, initially outside the box.
-During each turn, we can replace two balls in the box with one or two balls as one of these actions: two whites with a blue, two oranges with a blue, two blues with a white and orange, a white and a blue with a orange, or a blue and orange with a white.
+During each turn, we can replace two balls in the box with one or two balls as one of these actions: two whites with a blue, two oranges with a blue, two blues with a white and an orange, a white and a blue with an orange, or a blue and orange with a white.

 1. After finitely many of the above actions there are three balls left in the box.
 Prove that at least one of them is blue.